Starting January 14 — 9:00am • SEB 224

 Story Group offers a sacred space where we can be lovingly listened to in Group Spiritual Direction.
 Its purpose is to learn to listen deeply to God, self, and others through a process of individual sharing of daily life to see where God is inviting cooperation.
 “It is absolutely crucial… to keep in constant touch with what is going on in our own life’s story and to pay attention to what is going on in the stories of others’ lives.
 If God is present anywhere, it is in those stories that God is present.”
 Friedrich Buechner.

-There are two groups for women.
-Gina Yarbrough’s group will meet at lunchtime on the 2nd and 4th Wednesday of each month.
-Nancy Rapp’s group will meet from 7-8:30pm on the 2nd and 4th Mondays of each month at her home.
+There is a new group for women.
+Nancy Rapp’s group will meet from 7-8:30pm on the 2nd and 4th Mondays of each month in the church library.
 There are limited spots available.